josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 So here again, the best advice is: test thoroughly.

-## 10. Respect the user's preferences
+## Bonus: respect the user's preferences

 Users can indicate via their device settings whether they prefer reduced motion.